 A well run retreat should be an example of how less can be more, with a schedule that has enough on offer to assist you in regaining your sense of wellbeing without tiring you out, or making feel pressured to do it all the classes that are on offer.
 So before booking your retreat, ask to see the schedule and a class description to ensure it suits your needs and ask if the teacher can cater for any injures of conditions you may have.
 You may also like to check what food is on offer and what additional services are available such as massage.
 Also where is the venue located?
 Is it close to nature by beautiful woodland or near the ocean?
 All these factors can completely change your experience as they all contribute to calming the senses and bringing you back to you natural state of wellbeing, so it is worth checking.

-If you are looking for a weekend getaway this month, I have a retreat running at the stunning Florence House in Seaford, East Sussex on July 29th-31st.
+If you are looking for a weekend getaway, I have a retreat running at the stunning Florence House in Seaford, East Sussex.
 Set next to beautiful coastline within a house that somehow hold the magical energy and space for groups that attend, with food that is homemade and plentiful and the sea air all around us, guests cannot help but relax.